Keyboard shortcuts

 weaveffi_events_GetMessagesIterator* iter);

 _next writes the next element into the one-slot out-param and returns 1, or returns 0 when exhausted (leaving *out_item untouched).
-Failures are reported through out_err.
-Element ownership follows the usual return rules; here each const char* must be freed with weaveffi_free_string.
-Always call _destroy when done, even if iteration stopped early:
+Failures are reported through out_err, so check it after the loop ends.
+Element ownership follows the usual return rules; each next hands over an element the consumer now owns, so here each const char* must be freed with weaveffi_free_string.
+Call _destroy exactly once when done, even if iteration stopped early:

 weaveffi_error err = {0, NULL};